pingcap/docs-tidb-operator/en/get-started.md

 </details>

-If you need to deploy a TiDB cluster on ARM64 machines, refer to [Deploy a TiDB Cluster on ARM64 Machines](deploy-cluster-on-arm64.md).
+If you need to deploy a TiDB cluster on an ARM64 machine, refer to [Deploy a TiDB Cluster on ARM64 Machines](deploy-cluster-on-arm64.md).

 ### Deploy TiDB monitoring services